-I’ll still play golf, however, without any assistance from the PGA of America, and I imagine many others who swing along the classic golf swing way will enjoy their golf as well, without assistance from the “pros.”
+I’ll still play golf however (when I have the inclination to play 5-6 hr rounds following slow-pokes), without any assistance from the PGA of America, and I imagine many others who swing along the classic golf swing way will enjoy their golf as well, without assistance from the “pros.”

 Most people however, will only ever experience golf instruction through that cabal, and we all know that if you give a millennial a couple of modern swing sessions, they are more likely to go search out something far more enjoyable to learn that to keep trying to twist their bodies into pretzels just for the purpose of chasing a little ball around a pasture for 4 to 5 hours.

 Those of us who can swing with mechanical correctness however, will continue to enjoy hitting balls and playing the game.

 Unfortunately (for the biz, that is), that bodes well for the game, but not for the business.

 And at this point, it’s a self-inflicted injury for the pros in the industry, and I don’t really pity them.